 There’s no question that speaking with correct grammar is necessary.
 However it’s good to put grammar rules aside in order to develop your speaking more.
 Most English speakers don’t speak perfectly anyway, so once you get past that, you’re left with being forced to talk.
 Just start speaking and refine your oral grammar as you go.

 Along with your grammar and vocabulary notes, you’ve probably got another notebook full of slang, idioms, similes, metaphors, and particular regional dialect information.
 That’s the book you want to begin putting to use and actually begin to have fun with your language studies.
 You can now use funny terms or idioms like ‘I’m stuck between a rock and a hard place’ or ‘the weather outside is an icebox’.
 English is supposed to be fun, so it’s good to start to colour it as you speak more.

 If you haven’t traveled already, using your English studies as a reason to do so.
 A good English class in your home country is great, but an extended trip abroad—plus taking an English study programme while you’re there—to the United Kingdom, Ireland, the United States, Canada, Australia, New Zealand, or South Africa is invaluable.
 That will get you in the right environment to both hear spoken English and speak a lot to those you encounter there.
 A lot of students get scared but there is no substitute for communicating with English speakers on their own soil.
 That and you get a great adventure out of it too!

 Don’t fear anything

-With all of these ideas in mind, take a look at the programmes The Language Gallery offer students looking to improve their speaking skills at their various British and Canadian locations.
+With all of these ideas in mind, take a look at the programmes TLG offers for students looking to be able to speak fluently in English.
 Speaking skills classes, one-to-one courses, plus speaking practice in TOEFL/IELTS exam preparation classes, and IELTS Exam preparation electives are available across our school locations for students to help with their fluency needs.